 We want families to enjoy the fun, so we have a special option for them.

 - Rides will be less than 25 miles

 - All rides will have ride leaders so you are all well taken care of

 Click here for lots more information about the State Bike Tour

 Each year we explore different parts of the states and sometimes venture into neighboring states.
 We are continually trying out new ideas without giving up any of the things people love about us.

 This year, we are adding a new rider reception, so you can get to know some of our friendly volunteers, a few old timers and others who are new to Cycle Massachusetts.
 We welcome eBikes, and we’ve got other ideas in the works.

 We ride through mostly rural areas with quiet roads, so you can experience forest and farms and our quaint New England villages.

 Many people are surprised to find out how hilly our state can be.
 But we try to keep things mellow while also providing options for people to stretch themselves.
 And just in case you aren’t up to riding all of a day’s route, your registration includes our Headstart Drop-Off Service which will allow you to start up to 20 miles into the route.

 Overnight accommodations are usually at schools.
-For 2017, we’ll be two staying two nights each at three different schools; a private school, a small liberal arts college, and a pretty public school with a nearby brewery and lots of alternative outdoor activities.
+We stay two nights each at three different schools; a private school, a small liberal arts college, and a pretty public school with a nearby brewery and lots of outdoor activities.